Wingra Park and Boat Livery

 Olbrich Boat Launch, Boaters Advised to Use Caution

 Boaters are advised to use caution navigating the narrowed channel where the Starkweather Creek meets Lake Monona due to low lake levels and creek sediment.
-Channel markers are installed by Dane County Land and Water Resources to assist boaters.
+Dane County Land and Water Resources install channel markers to assist boaters.
 Boaters may consider launching at alternate sites such as Olin, Tonyawatha or Winnequah.
-Lake Access permit holder may use any of the designated launch sites throughout Dane County.
+Lake Access permit holders may use any of the designated launch sites throughout Dane County.

 Launch Area Parking Rules and Tips (Ordinance 8.16)